saramarin23/notas/python.md

   parameter x shadows any variable of the same name, but...
   ... only inside the function defining the parameter.
 The parameter named number is a completely different entity from the variable named number.

+Note: None is a keyword.

+There are only two kinds of circumstances when None can be safely used:

+when you assign it to a variable (or return it as a function's result) when you compare it with a variable to diagnose its internal state.
+Just like here:

+<pre><code>value = None
+if value == None:
+   print("Sorry, you don't carry any value")</pre></code>

+Don't forget this: if a function doesn't return a certain value using a return expression clause, it is assumed that it implicitly returns None.